sguir/ppgcourse/exercise_BP.md

 To run this model (with read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
-* The **genotype file** (hgdp.geno): the genotypes (number of reads) for each SNP and population.
+* The **genotype file** (hgdp.geno): the genotypes (allele counts) for each SNP and population.
 In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
-Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
+Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile```).
 * The **covariates file** (covariates in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).
 * To specify if you want to **scale** covariables (```-scalecov```)
 * **A prefix to name the output** (```-outprefix```)